Translate

 As well as the Night Herons, we observed, Grey herons, and Great white Egrets.

-Male Serins, were also evident, singing from the trees, in hope of attracting a female mate!
+Male Serins were also evident, singing from the trees, hoping to attract a female mate!

 We had to continue our journey, leaving these beautiful Night Herons.